DocHound/DocHoundEngine/Docs/Mathematics.md

-# Mathematics through LaTeX
+# Mathematics

-Kava Docs supports LaTeX Math markup.
-For specifics on this standard, see https://en.wikibooks.org/wiki/LaTeX/Mathematics
+Kava Docs supports mathematical equations supporting various standards such as (La)TeX Math markup.
+(For specifics on this standard, see https://en.wikibooks.org/wiki/LaTeX/Mathematics).
+Here are some examples you can use:

 ### HTML Math Markup
 Once hooked up, you can add math expressions using `<div class="math">` syntax as follows: